Lin Dan: 2013: Fifth World title

-2014: Second Asiad gold and Third Asian title
+2014: Second Asian gold and Third Asian title

 After seven month tournament absence, Lin, down to 104th in the official world rankings, returned in April and took titles in the China Masters, and the Asian Championships in quick succession.
 Lin was part of China's Thomas Cup team which defended its title in May, but because of his deflated ranking could only play at third singles.
 Consequently, when China met a talented and highly motivated Japanese team in the semi-finals at New Delhi, Lin could only watch helplessly as Japan took the first two singles and a doubles to break China's ten year streak of men's world team titles.
 Beyond this disappointment, the BWF would not grant Lin a wild card entry into the 2014 World Championships, as they did in 2013.
 Thus Lin could not defend his title which was won by Chinese teammate Chen Long who defeated the unlucky Lee Chong Wei in a close two game final.

 In June, Lin lost in the quarter-finals of Japan Open.
 Shortly afterwards, he won the Australian Open, his first Superseries title since the 2012 All England Open, and then won the Grand Prix title in the Chinese Taipei Open.
 In September, he successfully defended his men's singles title in the Incheon Asian Games and was also a part of the men's team winning the silver medal.
 In November, Lin lost in the final of the China Open to Srikanth Kidambi from India.